-This page summarizes Doing Business data for Akwa Ibom.
-The first table shows its rank among 37 cities/regions in Nigeria.
+This page summarizes Subnational Doing Business in Nigeria 2014 data for Akwa Ibom (Uyo).
+The first table shows its rank among 36 cities/regions in Nigeria.
 The rest of the tables summarize the key indicators for each topic and benchmark against regional and high-income economy (OECD) averages.

-The total number of procedures required to register a firm.
+The total number of procedures required for married men to register a firm.
 A procedure is defined as any interaction of the company founders with external parties (for example, government agencies, lawyers, auditors or notaries).

-The total number of days required to register a firm.
+The total number of days required for married men to register a firm.
 The measure captures the median duration that incorporation lawyers indicate is necessary to complete a procedure with minimum follow-up with government agencies and no extra payments.

 The amount that the entrepreneur needs to deposit in a bank or with a notary before registration and up to 3 months following incorporation and is recorded as a percentage of the economy’s income per capita.